 Time Reporting Procedures

-To support this leave policy, the following time reporting codes were made available in Axess Timecard on March 29 and can be used retroactive back to January 1 through December 17, 2021.
+To support this leave policy, the following time reporting codes were made available in Axess Timecard for the February 28 pay period and can be used retroactive back to January 1, 2022.
+Retroactive COVID Flex Hours usage should be reported, see How-To: Adjust Paid Time.

-Employees can view their COVID Flex Hours balance in Axess Timecard and on their paystub.
+Employees can view their COVID Flex Hours balance in Axess Timecard and the number of hours used on their paystub.
 Employees may report these hours in one-hour increments.

 For further details about eligibility and qualifying uses, see the Quarantine Pay page.